I am a designer and artist and have been createing geometic soncrete planters for the poast 4 years with a studio out in Portugal.

 - Taizo Kurado

 1. Inge Vincent

-Inge is resident in Copenhagen and I know firsthand how much the Danes love ceramics.
+Inge is a resident of Copenhagen and I know firsthand how much the Danes love ceramics.
 My wife is Danish and I have had to ban her from buying ceramics.
-The range of pottery called 'thin-ware' is a very delicate and fragile line which follows a trend for thin translucent ceramics.
+The range of pottery called 'thin-ware' is a very delicate and fragile line that follows a trend for thin translucent ceramics.
 They are ideal for lighting as the thin walls allow the light to refract through and give a warm glow.
-The studio in Copenhagen is perfectly placed on the door step of wealthy residents to come and see the work being made and interact with the story of its creation.
+The studio in Copenhagen is perfectly placed on the doorstep of wealthy residents to come and see the work being made and interact with the story of its creation.

 2. Malcolm Martin and Gaynor Dowling

 These pieces are certainly a different direction to the work of Inge, and whilst they are not necessarily something I would have in my home, I like the playfulness of the forms.
 They remind me of cartoon landscapes with their awkward proportions and irregular shapes—particularly the Vielle Ville, which looks like a backdrop to a 'Coyote vs Roadrunner' scene.

 The pair work on very limited numbers and do large sculptural pieces as well as smaller vases.

 They are beautiful statement pieces and conversation starters that infuse a sense of poetry into an interior

 Yasha works in Ireland near Dublin and has a stunning landscape on her doorstep for inspiration.
 She has been working with ceramics for some time and has a rustic earthy style that gives a very handmade but still neat feel, not the handmade feel of your year 5 ceramics project.